LekhaSreeJ/deep-learning/README.md

 built deep learning models for classification

 1) - blood_cell_classification
-     classifying and detecting the image data into its type of blood cell using deep learning model ( transfer learning ) MODEL :-
+     classifying and detecting the image data into its type of blood cell using deep learning model ( transfer learning ).
+     The dataset was taken from Kaggle.
+     MODEL :-
      * vgg16